 Welcome to the Glenelg River Fishing Guide.
 The Glenelg River is one of Victorias longest rivers spanning over 500 kilometres.
 Starting within the Grampians from the Glenelg National Parkland near the Grampians National Park.
 It flows through South Australia before returning to Victoria and flowing through winding channels before eventually reaching into the sea at the Nelson.
 Also connected to the Moora Moora Reservoir and Rocklands Reservoir.
-Over thousands of years, its naturally eroded spectacular gorge that 50 metres deep through limestone have created wonders with limestone caves including the Princess Margaret Rose Cave with famous stalactites and stalagmites.
+Over thousands of years, its naturally eroded spectacular gorge that is 50 metres deep through limestone have created wonders with limestone caves including the Princess Margaret Rose Cave with famous stalactites and stalagmites.
 A brilliant local attraction.
 The Glenelg offers great fishing, kayaking, camping and family recreational activities with access to the river off Portland-Nelson Road and Wanwin Road.
 The Glenelg however has grown a reputation as one of the best Mulloway fisheries in our state and for good reason.

 Kayaking over several days has become a popular activity along this stretch of water and there are designated camping zones fir for the purpose along the river.
 The Glenelg National Park has lots of wildlife including kangaroos, wallabies, wombats, possums, Koalas and platypus.
 As well as being home to a mass species of birds and native plants.
 In terms of fishing, the Glenelg River is a true treasure for targeting bream, estuary perch and the elusive Mulloway.